Mo Wang Articles: page 3

 GAINESVILLE, Fla. – The Department of Management at the University of Florida Warrington College of Business ranked No. 4 for research productivity per capita in the 2019 Texas A&M/University of Georgia Rankings of Management Department Research Productivity.
 “I am really

-Seven faculty members from Warrington's management department pose in front of the conference sign in China
+Seven faculty members from Warrington's management department pose in front of a conference sign in China

 UF Warrington management department highlights new research at co-hosted conference with Shanghai Jiao Tong University